December 10, 2021

 Edit this role by clicking on the edit icon, changing the role name to the listener, and unchecking the publish strategies.

-Add the speaker role by clicking on Add a Role, and uncheck Can share video & Can share screen however keep the Can share audio checked in the Publish strategies.
+Add the speaker role by clicking on Add a Role, and uncheck the Can share video & Can share screen however keep the Can share audio checked in the Publish strategies.

-Similarly, do it for the moderator role along with Permissions update by keeping the Can change any participant's role & Can mute any participant checked.
+Similarly, do it for the moderator role along with the Permissions update by keeping the Can change any participant's role & Can mute any participant checked.

 After role creation, click on Set up App and your app is created: